-If you tend not to use your garden much in winter, we hope that these out door fireplace ideas will help you reconsider.
-It is true a cold and rainy night is probably best suited to spending it indoors (unless your outdoor area is covered), but a crisp, wintry evening enjoyed by a fire is wonderful.
+If you tend not to use your garden much when its chilly then these outdoor fireplace ideas will help you reconsider.
+It is true that a cold and rainy night is probably best suited to spending it indoors (unless your outdoor area is covered), but a chilly evening no matter what season, enjoyed by a fire is wonderful.

 1. Choose a traditional outdoor fireplace shape

 Part of the enjoy of getting an outdoor fireplace is the traditional shape and brick structure – more substantial and imposing than just a patio heater.
 These things aren't small, so you'll want to position yours in the center of your patio, so choose a design you really like and a good-quality stone and steel finish.

 - Find more gorgeous garden ideas in our ultimate gallery.

 2. Choose a see-through design for a contemporary look